azeismayilrzali/PhishingTechnicalTask/README.md

 ### Environment Variables

-Create a `.env` file in the `front` directory and add the following environment variables:
+Create a `.env` file in the `phishing-managemet-api` directory and add the following environment variables:

 ## API management
 ```dotenv